finale80/fastbook/README.md

 - More experiments with SGD for MNIST binary (3-vs-7).
 Specifically, more on learning rate and the effect of shuffle

 ### :pushpin: TODO:
+- Complete the chapter with a 2-layers architecture
 - Extend the code so to support a 10-digit classifier